gohdan/feedbackra/README.md

 5. Include styles containing in style.css.
 You can include it in your CSS files or place directly on the page in <STYLE> tag just like this:
 <STYLE> ... contents of style.css ... </STYLE>

+You'll need at least styles feedback_form_error, feedback_form_error_hidden, feedback_form_ok.
+Don't rename it, javascript will try to set them on the elements on the page.

-6. Place from from sample.html to your page.
+6. Place form from sample.html to your page.
 Customize it.
-Look at the IDs: there are types like:
+Look at the IDs, there are types like:

 * feedback_form_1_phone: id of the input field
 * feedback_form_1_error_phone: will be shown if 'phone' is important field and is empty;